Infiltration (hydrology)

 Infiltration is the process by which water on the ground surface enters the soil.
 It is commonly used in both hydrology and soil sciences.
 The infiltration capacity is defined as the maximum rate of infiltration.
 It is most often measured in meters per day but can also be measured in other units of distance over time if necessary.
 The infiltration capacity decreases as the soil moisture content of soils surface layers increases.
 If the precipitation rate exceeds the infiltration rate, runoff will usually occur unless there is some physical barrier.

-Infiltrometers, permeameters and rainfall simulators are all devices that can be used to measure infiltration rates.
+Infiltrometers, parameters and rainfall simulators are all devices that can be used to measure infiltration rates.

-Infiltration is caused by multiple factors including; gravity, capillary forces, adsorption and osmosis.
+Infiltration is caused by multiple factors including; gravity, capillary forces, absorption, and osmosis.
 Many soil characteristics can also play a role in determining the rate at which infiltration occurs.
+When it rains, excess water can drain through the soil at macropores.

 Factors that affect infiltration

 Precipitation

 Precipitation can impact infiltration in many ways.
-The amount, type and duration of precipitation all have an impact.
-Rainfall leads to faster infiltration rates than any other precipitation events, such as snow or sleet.
+The amount, type, and duration of precipitation all have an impact.
+Rainfall leads to faster infiltration rates than any other precipitation event, such as snow or sleet.
 In terms of amount, the more precipitation that occurs, the more infiltration will occur until the ground reaches saturation, at which point the infiltration capacity is reached.
-Duration of rainfall impacts the infiltration capacity as well.
+The duration of rainfall impacts the infiltration capacity as well.
 Initially when the precipitation event first starts the infiltration is occurring rapidly as the soil is unsaturated, but as time continues the infiltration rate slows as the soil becomes more saturated.
 This relationship between rainfall and infiltration capacity also determines how much runoff will occur.
 If rainfall occurs at a rate faster than the infiltration capacity runoff will occur.

 Soil characteristics

 The porosity of soils is critical in determining the infiltration capacity.
-Soils that have smaller pore sizes, such as clay, have lower infiltration capacity and slower infiltration rates than soils that have large pore size, such as sands.
-One exception to this rule is when clay is present in dry conditions.
-In this case, the soil can develop large cracks which leads to higher infiltration capacity.
+Soils that have smaller pore sizes, such as clay, have lower infiltration capacity and slower infiltration rates than soils that have large pore sizes, such as sands.
+One exception to this rule is when the clay is present in dry conditions.
+In this case, the soil can develop large cracks which lead to higher infiltration capacity.

 Soil compaction also impacts infiltration capacity.
 Compaction of soils results in decreased porosity within the soils, which decreases infiltration capacity.

 Hydrophobic soils can develop after wildfires have happened, which can greatly diminish or completely prevent infiltration from occurring.